×

 If you have not spent a lot of time in Tromso, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Buying or renting a home in Tromso depends on several factors.
 If you plan to stay in the city for an extended period, such as several years, buying may be a better option.
 It can be expensive to buy a home in Tromso, but if you have the financial resources and can afford the up-front costs, then it may be worth it in the long run.
 Owning a home can also help build wealth over time, while renting typically does not.
 However, if you are only planning to stay in Tromso for a shorter period of time, renting may be a better choice.
 Renting can often be cheaper, and more flexible, than buying a home.
 It is also less complicated and involves less commitment.
-Ultimately, it is important to consider your own needs and resources when deciding whether to buy or rent a home in Tromso," said one expat who made the move to Tromso.
+Ultimately, it is important to consider your own needs and resources when deciding whether to buy or rent a home in Tromso," said one person in Tromso.

 What do I need to know when buying property in Tromso?